FAQ

 There are several opportunities to join film unions and guilds when working in the Oklahoma film industry.
 Oklahoma crew members can find opportunities for both union and non-union positions on film sets.
 Our office keeps a list of local labor organization on our Film Resources page under the “Labor Laws + Organizations” tab.

 Yes, with one exception.
 Our directory features a Production list for crew members and a Support Service list for film industry vendors.
 All registrations must be associated with an Oklahoma resident or business, unless you are an Oklahoma Expatriate.
-If you have previously resided in Oklahoma for at least one year, but do not currently reside in Oklahoma, you can qualify for Oklahoma Expatriate Status, and your wages will qualify at 100% of the earned rebate percentage amount, therefore can be registered in the Production Directory.
+If you have previously resided in Oklahoma for at least one year, but do not currently reside in Oklahoma, you can qualify for Oklahoma Expatriate Status, and your wages will qualify at the 30% resident crew rate, and therefore can be registered in the Production Directory.

 Tulsa residents can register in the Tulsa Creativity Database that is hosted on the Tulsa Office of Film, Music, Arts, & Culture’s website.
 Additionally, citizens of federally recognized tribes can register in the Native American crew directory that is hosted on the Cherokee Nation Film Office’s website.